 As my San Francisco series comes to a close, it feels fitting to end with the Golden Gate Bridge.
 Photographing and walking this iconic structure had long been a dream of mine, and finally experiencing both was unforgettable.

 My wife and I began the day at the Visitor Center, taking in its history and sweeping views of the bridge.
-Crossing it on foot revealed its immense scale and the panoramic sweep of the bay, made all the more alive by the rhythm of cars, cyclists, and fellow pedestrians.
+Crossing the span on foot revealed its immense scale and the panoramic sweep of the bay, made all the more alive by the rhythm of cars, cyclists, and fellow pedestrians.

 Aquatic Cove